BotWithUs/BwuWiki/docs/Scripts/Combat/Boss Scripts/Aki Araxxi/index.md

 ---
-title: Aki Araxxi
+title: AraxxorWithUs
-description: Kills Araxxi.
+description: Kills Araxxi / Araxxor.
 # Slug is the URL path for this page.
-slug: /Aki-Araxxi
+slug: /AraxxorWithUs
 ---

 import React from 'react';